I moved to Melbourne in 2010 because I loved marketing, design and a man (possibly in that order).

 I was living in balmy Queensland, working within a research team at a renowned hospital.
 Somehow, (the brazen, cluelessness of a 25 year old, perhaps?)
 I managed to talk my way into a project management position as a market researcher.

 A year later when I used my market research experience to land a job as a marketing assistant, I was in heaven.
-I couldn’t believe that this was an actual job and that people were willing to pay me for work I would have done for free.
+I couldn’t believe that people were willing to pay me for work I would have done for free.

 But I always knew that if I really wanted to immerse myself in marketing, I needed to get some qualifications and move to where the head offices (and thus, marketing roles) were.
 So when my husband was offered a job in Melbourne, we bought some coats, I enrolled in a Masters of Marketing and we moved.

 Melbourne was a hard place to get to know.
-My husband was a high flyer and while people were polite, they weren’t friendly.
 The first year was lonely and the winter was one of the coldest on record.

-People were happy to see us at the Australian Open, Government House and other events we were blessed to be invited to.
+People were happy to see us at the work functions and social events we were blessed to be invited to.
 But no one invited us home.
 We weren’t friends.

 At times, I felt the same about Melbourne.
 I was looking in from the outside.